 2. Circle Walk, Victoria Peak, Hong Kong

 Like Cape Town, Hong Kong is another incredible, naturally beautiful city surrounded by mountains and national parks.
+It was also featured in our ultimate world cruise itinerary of Asia post.
 One of the best walks with a view of this scenic city is the Circle Walk at the top of Victoria Peak.

 Not only will you be able to see the iconic city skyline, but indulge in walking amongst some of the most expensive real estate on the planet.
 Beyond that you can take in the mountains, ocean and islands in the distance.
 It’s a great way to easily escape the hustle and bustle of the city and escape to nature to look back on it all.